Mesentech = Mesenchymal + Technology

 Turning stem cells into bone-making cells

-Bone is in a constant state of remodeling, being turned over, resorbed, and regenerated. these processes are mediated by cells that dissolve bone, osteoclasts, and cells that make bone, osteoblasts.
+Bone is in a constant state of remodelling, being turned over, resorbed, and regenerated. these processes are mediated by cells that dissolve bone, osteoclasts, and cells that make bone, osteoblasts.
 Both of these have a common parent or progenitor cell called mesenchymal stem cells which can be found in the bone marrow.

 Stem cells, respond to chemical signals that stimulate and guide their maturation into different cell types.
 Our drug contains EP4a, a potent chemical signal that guides mesenchymal stem cells to mature into osteoblasts.
 EP4a was originally developed at Merck and has a very well characterized profile.
 However and despite the fact that effective drugs like this exist, pharmacological barriers and side effects make treating bone diseases difficult.